 Ever been over-reactive in your relationship?

-If you are human, you will recognise that there are times in your relationship when something that your partner says or does hits a “nerve” or a “raw spot” for you.
-These sensitivities are also called “hot buttons“.
+If you are human, you will recognize that there are times in your relationship when something that your partner says or does hits a “nerve” or a “raw spot” for you.
+These sensitivities are also called “hot buttons “

 We all have them, and when abraded, they bleed all over our relationship, making us lose our emotional balance and plunge into reactive and defensive ways of communicating.